AvgoustisW/stream-btc-usdt-binance-ws/README.md

 I implemented virtualization with `react-window` (removing dom elements that are not in viewport).
 While 500 is not a huge amount of data, that might change in the future.
 It's good to be prepared, the array still holds all 500 elements in memory.

+When browser tab is not active/visible I am disconnecting from the connection.
+Reconnecting automatically when tab is in view can be enabled/disabled by the user.

 ## Shadow Banned:

 I got shadow banned from CryptoCompare on my first attempt to stream the data, getting `429 Too Many Requests` error that just wouldn't go away.
 Making a second account from the same IP did not solve the problem, they did their due dilligence.
 Making a third account from a different IP did provide a working api key.